Information for International Students

 - Amended electronic Confirmation of Enrolment (eCoE) from the DIAC database which shows an extension to your completion date (provided by Student Administration, International Officer);

 The International Officer will also email you, at your student e-mail address, a more detailed Checklist stating all the documents you need to take to DIAC based on DIAC’s assessment level of your home country.
 If you have any further questions concerning the documents on this Checklist, we advise you to contact DIAC on 131 881.

 In order to apply for your Confirmation of Enrolment letter and a copy of the amended electronic Confirmation of Enrolment, please complete the ‘Applying For Documents Required to Extend Your Student Visa’ form and submit this to Student Administration.

-You can email this form to the International Officer, Victoria Li (email@example.com (Fremantle)) or Yunsim Jackson (firstname.lastname@example.org (Sydney).
-You can either attach the completed form to your email or just include all the information requested on the form in your message.
+You can email this form to the International Officer, firstname.lastname@example.org (Fremantle) or email@example.com requested on the form in your message.
 Please note that, due to privacy reasons, only requests sent from a University’s student email account will be processed.
 You will receive a reply email notifying you of the collection date.
 Please allow a minimum of 3 days to collect your documents.

 Visa for Permission to Work / Tax File Number